 3.5% withdrawal $17,500/yr — $1,458/month

-Worst 5-year drawdown -37% (2000–2005, dot-com + recovery)
+Worst 5-year drawdown -38% (2000–2002, dot-com crash)

 Over 30+ year periods, 100% equities have historically outperformed 60/40 portfolios by a wide margin.
 The higher 10.2% CAGR (vs 8.5% for 60/40) means your $500k has a better chance of growing even while withdrawing.

 The downside: sequence of returns risk.
 If the market drops 40% in your first 2 years of retirement (like 2008–2009), you're withdrawing from a cratered portfolio.
 That early damage compounds and can be fatal to your plan.
+(The way I manage it: a three-bucket structure with a ~10-year cash cushion, so I never sell equities in a crash.)

 I lived through this during COVID.
 My portfolio dropped 25%, and I watched the numbers fall hard.
 The difference was I was still working and doubled down.
 A retiree with $0 income doesn't have that luxury.